-- 3.1\ Bylaws of the Registrant dated September 28, 1998 - 3.2\\ Articles of Amendment and Restatement of Articles of Incorporation of the Registrant - 3.3\\\ Articles Supplementary of the Registrant Classifying and Designating a Series of Preferred Stock as Series A Junior Participating Preferred Stock and Fixing Distribution and Other Preferences and Rights of Such Series - 4.1\\\\ Articles Supplementary of the Registrant Classifying and Designating Preferred Stock of the Registrant as 10% Class A Cumulative Redeemable Preferred Stock - 4.2\\\\\ Articles Supplementary of the Registrant Classifying and Designating Preferred Stock of the Registrant as 10% Class B Cumulative Redeemable Preferred Stock - 5.1# Opinion of Hogan & Hartson L.L.P. regarding the legality of the securities being registered - 8.1# Opinion of Hogan & Hartson L.L.P. regarding specified tax matters - 12.1 Ratio of earnings to combined fixed charges and preferred stock dividends - 23.1 Consent of Hogan & Hartson L.L.P. (included in Exhibit 5.1) - 23.2 Consent of Arthur Andersen LLP, independent public accountants - 23.3 Consent of Hogan & Hartson L.L.P. (included in Exhibit 8.1) - 24.1 Power of Attorney (included in signature page)

-- \ Incorporated herein by reference to Exhibit 3.2 to the Registrant's Registration Statement on Form S-4 (Registration No. 333-64793) - \\ Incorporated herein by reference to Exhibit 3.3 to the Registrant's Registration Statement on Form S-4 (Registration No. 333-64793) - \\\ Incorporated herein by reference to Exhibit 4.2 to the Registrant's Registration Statement on Form 8-A (Registration No. 001-14625) filed with the Commission on December 11, 1998

-\\\\ Incorporated by reference to Exhibit 4.1 to the Registrant's Registration - \\\\ Incorporated by reference to Exhibit 4.1 to the Registrant's Registration Statement on Form 8-A (Registration No. 001-14625) filed with the Commission on July 30, 1999 - \\\\\ Incorporated by reference to Exhibit 4.1 to the Registrant's Registration Statement on Form 8-A (Registration No. 001-14625) filed with the Commission on November 23, 1999 - # To be filed by amendment.
+3.1 3.2 Bylaws of the Registrant dated December 29, 1998 Articles of Amendment and Restatement of Articles of Incorporation 3.3 of the Registrant Articles Supplementary of the Registrant Classifying and Designating a Series of Preferred Stock as Series A Junior Participating Preferred Stock and Fixing Distribution and Other 4.1 Preferences and Rights of Such Series Articles Supplementary of the Registrant Classifying and Designating Preferred Stock of the Registrant as 10% Class A Cumulative Redeemable Preferred Stock 4.2 Articles Supplementary of the Registrant Classifying and Designating Preferred Stock of the Registrant as 10% Class B Cumulative Redeemable Preferred Stock 5.1# Opinion of Hogan & Hartson L.L.P. regarding the legality of the securities being registered 8.1# 12.1 Opinion of Hogan & Hartson L.L.P. regarding specified tax matters Ratio of earnings to combined fixed charges and preferred stock dividends 23.1# 23.2 23.3# 24.1 Consent of Hogan & Hartson L.L.P. (included in Exhibit 5.1) Consent of Arthur Andersen LLP, independent public accountants Consent of Hogan & Hartson L.L.P. (included in Exhibit 8.1) Power of Attorney (included in signature page) 24.1 Fower of Actorney (included in signature page) Curre rporated herein by reference to Exhibit 3.1 to the Registrant's ent Report on Form 8-K (Registration No. 001-14625) filed with the ission on December 30, 1999 Inco rporated herein by reference to Exhibit 3.3 to the Registrant's stration Statement on Form S-4 (Registration No. 333-64793) Inco Regis rporated herein by reference to Exhibit 4.2 to the Registrant's stration Statement on Form 8-A (Registration No. 001-14625) filed Inco Regis the Commission on December 11, 1998 rporated herein by reference to Exhibit 4.1 to the Registrant's stration Statement on Form 8-A (Registration No. 001-14625) filed Incon Regis the Commission on July 30, 1999 rporated herein by reference to Exhibit 4.1 to the Registrant's stration Statement on Form 8-A (Registration No. 001-14625) filed the Commission on November 23, 1999